Germinating the seeds

 Use small pots or cups that have drainage holes.
 Fill them with soil, place a seed on top, and cover with 1/4 inch (7 mm) of soil.
 Add water until the soil is evenly moist (but not soggy).

-Keep the pots between 64-78 degrees F (18-26 Celsius) during the day, and a little cooler at night.
+Keep the pots between 64-80 degrees F (18-27°Celsius) during the day, and 45-64 (7-18°C) at night.
 I haven't tried them outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

-If any seeds don't sprout after 4 months, expose them to cool nights (below 55°F / 13°C, but above freezing) to simulate the passing of winter.
-An easy way to do this is to seal the pots in a plastic container and put them in the refrigerator.
-Mark your calendar to remove them after 8 weeks.
+If any seeds don't sprout after 4 months, put them in the refrigerator for 8 weeks to simulate the passing of winter.
+Seal the pots in a plastic container or bag first, and mark your calendar to remove them after 8 weeks.

 Watering -- Aim to keep the soil evenly moist (but not constantly saturated).
 After the first year, they can tolerate drier soil.